 Since religious faith or the lack of it goes to the heart of who we are, contempt for a person’s faith commitment will inevitably show in my attitude to them.

 This puts a premium on understanding truly.
-It also means that most people who reject Christianity reject one or another distortion of it.
-Unfortunately, misinformation is self-propagating and understanding–seeing past the myriad of distortions out there, to reality–is often difficult to achieve.
-True understanding here demands that we listen well and work hard at seeing things from another person’s perspective.
+It also suggests that most people who reject Christianity reject one or another distortion of it.
+Unfortunately, misinformation is self-propagating and understanding–seeing past the myriad of distortions out there, to reality–is often difficult to attain.
+True understanding demands that we listen well and work hard at seeing things from the other person’s perspective.
 This effort pays off in more ways than one.
 The truer my view of another religion, for example, the more truly I’ll be able to appreciate my own faith too.
-And we all–secularists included–have some sort of faith.
+And everyone–secularists included–has some sort of faith.

-But Christianity differs profoundly from Islam in the nature of its law (Mt 22:36-40).
-Its vision for the world is also radically different in that Christianity includes no mandate to rule a geopolitical entity in its founder’s name.
+But Christianity differs profoundly from Islam in the nature of its law (Matt.
+22:36-40).
+Islam’s vision for the world is also radically different in that Christianity includes no mandate to rule a geopolitical entity in its founder’s name.
 Instead, Christians are called to infuse every part of whatever culture they live in–including its politics–with Christ’s light.
 Islam clearly offers a different vision, law and invitation from those of Christianity.
-And if we do it kindly, pointing out such differences can be very helpful.
+Pointing out such differences kindly can be very helpful.

 My aim here is to present the Christian faith as clearly, cogently and honestly as possible–not to push Christianity on anyone.

 I hope secularists, Muslims and other will also take the trouble to explain their faith in this way to Christians, myself included.
 This is where our journey toward mutual understanding and its many fruits begins.
 My larger hope is that this website will help non-Christians move beyond just understanding, to relating to Christians as friends and brothers and sisters, and to working with them for the common good.